3rdWebCreator/jekyll-mundana-forestry/_posts/2021-10-20-decentralized-video-hosting.md

 ### A Web3 Solution

 For a completely decentralized option, videos for _Creator_ will be hosted on [IPFS](https://ipfs.io/) via [Fleek Storage](https://fleek.co/storage/).
 A recent post titled [_The Squeeze on Content Creators_](/evidence-a/) was the first on the site to feature an embedded video.
-Read on for a complete breakdown of the process, and you can use.a similar approach for hosting your own videos.
+Read on for a complete breakdown of the process, and you can use a similar approach for hosting your own videos.

 ### Video JS